up

 Fiscal Note

-The cost estimate is based on preliminary design only.
-A more accurate cost estimate will be prepared upon completion of final design.
+The cost estimate is based on preliminary design and inflation.
+A more accurate cost estimate will be prepared upon completion of the final design.

 anchor